SoftwareBrothers/adminjs/README.md

 ## Contribute

-If you would like work on an AdminJS and develop new features please see our [Contribution Guide](https://github.com/SoftwareBrothers/adminjs/blob/master/CONTRIBUTING.md)
+If you would like work on an AdminJS and develop new features please check out our [Contribution Guide](https://github.com/SoftwareBrothers/adminjs/blob/master/CONTRIBUTING.md)

 There you can find instructions on how to run AdminJS locally for development.